starthubhq/cli/docs/composite.md

 A composite action is a declarative specification that defines:
 - Input and output interfaces
 - Processing steps (using WASM/Docker modules)
-- Data flow between steps
+- Data flow between steps using template interpolation
 - Type definitions
-- Export mappings
+- Output transformations

 ## Format Structure